 Some of the ground rules discussed by the appellate court are that one does not have an absolute right to use one’s personal name as a trademark.
 Nonetheless, court are “reluctant” to stop an individual from using his or her own name in a business if, and it is an important IF, that individual has not attempted to confuse the public by using that name.
 Even if the individual has not attempted to cause confusion or capitalize on another’s trademark, his or her use may still be limited by a carefully crafted injunction designed to balance the ability to use one’s own name against the risk of public confusion from such usage.
 The court held that this standard had been met since Joseph Gallo could still use JOSEPH GALLO on wholesale, but not retail, sales of cheese, an as a trade name, including Gallo Cattle Company.
 However, the Court did narrow down the scope of the injunction to the extent that it might preclude use of GALLO for any product, ruling that this was too broad, and could not be determined if and when the GALLO name was used on products other than cheese and wine.

 Personal names, to be protected according to the court, must have “secondary meaning;” that is, they must be associated with a particular source or sponsor by consumers.
 GALLO was determined to be a “strong” trademark due to the extensive advertising, promotion and long usage.
-Thus, a family name can become a strong, protectable trademark, and under the right circumstances, even a family member can be prevented from using his or her own.
+Thus, a family name can become a strong, protectable trademark, and under the right circumstances, even a family member can be prevented from using his or her own name.